antonioru/beautiful-react-hooks/docs/useGeolocationState.md

 # useGeolocationState

-Returns an object containing the `position` information, the `isSupported` boolean flag reporting whether the geolocation API is supported or not and the `isRetrieving` boolean flag reporting whether the hook is fetching the current position or not.
+Returns an object containing the `position` information, the `isSupported` boolean flag reporting whether the geolocation API is supported or not, the `isRetrieving` boolean flag reporting whether the hook is fetching the current position or not ans the `onError`, invoked when an error occur while retrieving the position.

 The position is retrieved by using the
 [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API), when supported.